alekseyzimin/EviAnn_release/README.md

 Benefits of using EviAnn:

+1. EviAnn's output is fully compliant with NCBI annotation specifications, annotations can be easily submitted to NCBI GenBank using table2asn tool (see below)
-1. Easy to install and run, few easy to install dependncies
+2. Easy to install and run, few easy to install dependncies
-2. Eviann is very fast -- annotation of a mammalian genome takes less than an hour, after all RNA-seq data has been aligned
+3. Eviann is very fast -- annotation of a mammalian genome takes less than an hour, after all RNA-seq data has been aligned
-3. 5' and 3' UTR annotations for most protein-coding transcripts
+4. 5' and 3' UTR annotations for most protein-coding transcripts
-4. Annotates long non-coding RNA's
+5. Annotates long non-coding RNA's
-5. Processed pseudo-genes are automatically labelled and CDSs for them are not reported
+6. Processed pseudo-genes are automatically labelled and CDSs for them are not reported
-6. Optional automatic functional annotation with UniProt-SwillProt database (-f switch)
+7. Optional automatic functional annotation with UniProt-SwillProt database (-f switch)
-7. Support for long and short transcriptome sequencing reads and mixed data sets
+8. Support for long and short transcriptome sequencing reads and mixed data sets
-8. Support for genomes up to 32Gbp in size
+9. Support for genomes up to 32Gbp in size
-9. If one or more close relatives are annotated, annotation is possible with transcripts and proteins from the related genomes, without any RNA-seq data.
+10. If one or more close relatives are annotated, annotation is possible with transcripts and proteins from the related genomes, without any RNA-seq data.
 Genomes must be >95% similar on the DNA level.

 Development of EviAnn is supported in part by NSF grant IOS-2432298, and by NIH grants R01-HG006677 and R35-GM130151.